 One of them is Sam Chambers.
 Sam is a senior on Frederick’s Varsity football team who simultaneously competes on the FHS Cheer team.
 To make cheerleading still accessible for the football athletes, the practices are slightly separated into two sections.

-Coach Emily explained how for the first hour of practice, when the male cheerleaders are still at football, the time is more dedicated to game day material and then the last half of practice is more reserved for competition practice because all of the athletes are present.
+Coach Emily explained how for the first hour of practice, when the male cheerleaders are still at football, the time is more dedicated to game day material, and then the last half of practice is more reserved for competition practice because all of the athletes are present.

 In previous years, the team has gone on to compete at Nationals in California.
-When asked about the goals for this year, Coach Emily stated, “we’re hoping to go [to Nationals], [but] my main focus is state, ‘cause why compete nationally if you can’t do well at state?”
+When asked about the goals for this year, Coach Emily stated, “We’re hoping to go [to Nationals], [but] my main focus is state, ‘cause why compete nationally if you can’t do well at state?”